Everything That’s Wrong With The Body And Sex Positivity Movements

 What’s your motivation?
 Your REAL motivation?

-But like I said earlier, to be able to truly answer that requires getting really fucking honest with yourself and that’s not something most people are willing to do.
+Like I said earlier, to be able to truly answer that requires getting really fucking honest with yourself and that’s not something most people are willing to do.

 My goal with this piece is not to shame people or even judge them.
 We’re all on a healing path and sometimes we go down a few dead ends.
 What this was meant to do was pull back the curtain on the shiny exterior of Instagram branding and take a look at the dysfunction that lies underneath so that you don’t have to go down that road, too.
 But hey, we’re all a little dysfunctional underneath, everyone is on their own journey.

-All I’m trying to say is, I would love it if people – especially those who are attempting to portray themselves as role models for other people or poster children for a positivity movement – were a little more honest with themselves and their audience about where they actually are in this process.
+All I’m trying to say is, I would love it if people–especially those who are attempting to portray themselves as role models for other people or poster children for a positivity movement–were a little more honest with themselves and their audience about where they actually are in this process.
 But as is so often the case in the land of Instafame, what you see isn’t always what’s real.[/end rant]